rhizomik/BESDUI/Results/Virtuoso/README.md

 **Task 4**.
 [Find products having some specific features and not having one feature](/Benchmark/4.md)
 > "Look for products of type **sheeny** with product features **stroboscopes** but **NOT gadgeteers**, and **productPropertyNumeric1** value greater than **300** and **productPropertyNumeric3** smaller than **400**".

-Virtuoso Facets does not seem to support this task.
+Virtuoso Faceted Browser does not seem to support this task.
 Though it is possible to specify that a property is different from a particular URI, or not int a set of defined URIs, it is not possible to define that a particular URI should not exist.

 **Task 5**.
 [Find products matching two different sets of features](/Benchmark/5.md)
 > "Look for products of type **sheeny** with product features **stroboscopes** and **gadgeteers** and a **productPropertyNumeric1** value greater than **300** plus those of the same product type with product features **stroboscopes** and **rotifers** and a **productPropertyNumeric2** greater than **400**".